AnthonyMaret/project13/What-To-Improve-On/What-I-Learned.md

 Lastly, and most importantly.
 I feel like I have a habit of working too fast, which leads to the problems above.
 So from now on, I'm going to slow down so I can better intake information that I'm reading and reduce the mistakes I make the first go-around.

+Most of what I wrote above sounds pretty negative, but I definitely do not view it as such.
+I've learned a lot by doing this project, and it was a great learning experience.
+I now know about Azure, setting up my own VMs, Load Balancers, Security Groups, and more.
+This was a valuable experience and I look forward to learning more about GitHub, and continuing forward in this field.

 >> Anthony Maretsky